fzld/fzld/README.md

 # Hi there!

 Name's Zaldi!
-Used to do some Web Development, frontend and graphic stuff.
-Trying to get myself to code little by little.
+Used to do some frontend development and graphic stuff.

 **Current information:**
 - 📚 BE degree WIP at [Gunadarma University](https://www.gunadarma.ac.id/)